Hare: Blood

 In 2006, a survey of 2021 people for the UKTV Food television channel found only 1.6% of the people under 25 recognized jugged hare by name.
 Seven of ten stated they would refuse to eat jugged hare if it were served at the house of a friend or a relative.

-In England, a now rarely served dish is potted hare.
+In England, a rarely served dish is potted hare.
 The hare meat is cooked, then covered in at least one inch (preferably more) of butter.
 The butter is a preservative (excludes air); the dish can be stored for up to several months.
 It is served cold, often on bread or as an appetizer.

 Taming

 No extant domesticated hares exist.
 However, hare remains have been found in a wide range of human settlement sites, some showing signs of use beyond simple hunting and eating: